 The results of these experiments provide the first experimental evidence that the collagen fibril has size exclusion characteristics.
-Small molecules such as bone Gla protein (BGP; a 5.7 kDa vitamin K-dependent protein also called osteocalcin), calcium, phosphate, citrate, pyrophosphate, and etidronate have free access to the aqueous compartment within the collagen fibril where mineral is deposited, while macromolecules such as fetuin (48 kDa), albumin (66 kDa), and dextran (\geq 5,000 kDa) are excluded from this aqueous compartment.
+Small molecules such as bone Gla protein (BGP2; a 5.7-kDa vitamin K-dependent protein also called osteocalcin), calcium, phosphate, citrate, pyrophosphate, and etidronate have free access to the aqueous compartment within the collagen fibril where mineral is deposited, whereas macromolecules such as fetuin (48 kDa), albumin (66 kDa), and dextran (\geq 5,000 kDa) are excluded from this aqueous compartment.

-The size exclusion characteristics of collagen defined in this study reveal some of the ways that molecules of different size might function in bone mineralization (see Discussion).
-The companion paper in this Journal shows how the size exclusion characteristics of collagen explain the observed effects of fetuin depletion on serum-induced collagen mineralization.
+The size exclusion characteristics of collagen defined in this study reveal some of the ways that molecules of different size might function in bone mineralization (see "Discussion").